BlockEmulator: An Emulator Enabling to Test Blockchain Sharding Protocols: Acknowledgements

 \section{Acknowledgements}

-We appreciate all the great efforts made by the students who graduated from HuangLab, such as Xiaowen Peng, Jianzhou Zhan, Shenyang Zhang, Canlin Li, Yue Lin, Yetong Zhao, and other team members who are not shown in the author list, including Miaoyong Xu, Junhao Wu, and Jian Zheng.
+We appreciate all the great efforts and contributions to BlockEmulator made by the students who have graduated from HuangLab, such as Xiaowen~Peng, Jianzhou~Zhan, Shenyang~Zhang, Canlin~Li, Yue~Lin, Yetong~Zhao, and other current team members who are not shown in the author list, including Miaoyong~Xu, Junhao~Wu, and Baozhou~Xie.

 \begin{IEEEbiography}[{ }]{Huawei~Huang} (SM'22) received his Ph.D. in Computer Science and Engineering from the University of Aizu (Japan).
 He is an Associate Professor at the School of Software Engineering, Sun Yat-Sen University, China.
 His research interests mainly include blockchain systems and protocols.
 He has served as a guest editor for multiple special issues on blockchain at IEEE JSAC, OJ-CS, and IET Blockchain.
 He also served as TPC chair for blockchain conferences, such as IEEE Global Blockchain Conference, IEEE SERVICES, ICWS, BlockSys, etc. He has been recognized in the list of the yearly World's Top 2\% Scientists since 2023. \end{IEEEbiography}